huttadam/GreenThumb-PartA/README.md

 * Authentication: JWT is a common authentication mechanism which we will be utilizing to authenticate users.

-* Encryption: Bcrypt.
-Bcrypt is used to hash passwords and encrypt data for privacy.
+* Encryption: Bcrypt is used to hash passwords and encrypt data for privacy.

 * Testing: Vite, Jest.
 We will be implementing both testing frameworks for the application.
 This will be useful to cover all bases around testing.